 Oddly enough, a 1994 list of 32nd Station Hospital survivors compiled by Willard Havemeier listed an Edmund L. Byrnes living at 225 Middlebury Road in Waterbury, Connecticut.
 The list of survivors does have a number of typos.
 If the obituary is accurate, then perhaps the list was supposed to list Mrs. Edmund L. Byrnes.
 However, a record on Ancestry.com lists an Edmund L. Byrnes as living at that same address as of 1993.
 It seems like too much of a coincidence for there to be another Edmund L. Byrnes (who just happened to be a 32nd Station Hospital survivor) living in the same town as another Edmund L. Byrnes who married a 32nd Station Hospital nurse.
 At this time, I am unable to explain the discrepancy.

-Although her name doesn’t appear on any extant roster, Sophie J. Lange of Buffalo, New York is mentioned in a January 30, 1943 Associated Press article, “Cambridge Girl Busy on Trip to Africa With Seasick WAACS” as one of several nurses “stationed at a hospital 200 miles behind the front lines” in North Africa.
-The unit is not mentioned, a standard security precaution of the era.
+2nd Lieutenant Lange served at Camp Upton, New York prior to joining the 32nd Station Hospital at Camp Kilmer, New Jersey on December 29, 1942.
+She was mentioned in a January 30, 1943 Associated Press article, “Cambridge Girl Busy on Trip to Africa With Seasick WAACS” as one of several nurses “stationed at a hospital 200 miles behind the front lines” in North Africa.
+The unit was not mentioned, a standard security precaution of the era.
 However, the other four nurses in the article are all known members of the 32nd Station Hospital: Dorothea LeCain, Kathryn Judith McCann, Margaret McCormick, and Ruth Donovan.

-She must have transferred out prior to the first extant roster on December 31, 1943.
+While serving in Tlemcen, Algeria, she was hospitalized at the 32nd Station Hospital and transferred to its detachment of patients on June 10, 1943.
 That’s consistent with her Department of Veterans Affairs record, which indicates she joined the U.S. Army on August 12, 1941 and was released from service on August 26, 1943.
-Her name appears on a list of 32nd Station Hospital members (compiled for the 1982 reunion) who had lost contact with the rest of the unit years before.
+Her name appeared on a list of 32nd Station Hospital members (compiled for the 1982 reunion) who had lost contact with the rest of the unit years before.

-Lange married Dr. Michael S. Blick (1912–1968).
-The couple had four children.
+Lange married a surgeon, Dr. Michael S. Blick (1912–1968).
+The couple raised three daughters and a son.
 According to their daughter, her parents married in Africa during their military service there.